π£️ What Is Language?

-Language is how people communicate with each other.
+Language is how people communicate with each other using words, sounds and signs.

 There are many different types of language: